impratikjaiswal/amenitypj/CONTRIBUTING.md

 new ideas.
 Your ideas and suggestions are welcome!

 Please ensure that the tests are passing when submitting a pull request.
-If you're adding new features to Amenity Pj, please include tests.
+If you're adding new features to this project, please include tests.

 ## Pull Request Guidelines